J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 JUNIPERUS (ju-NIP-er-us)

 CUPRESSACEAE.
-'JUNIPER' Valuable attractive evergreens with scale-like or
+Valuable attractive evergreens with scale-like or needle-like

-needle-like leaves, ranging from tall trees to trailing shrubs.
-Tough, drought
+leaves, ranging from tall trees to trailing shrubs.
+Tough, drought resistant and

-resistant and adaptable to a wide range of climates from the arctic to the
+adaptable to a wide range of climates from the arctic to the sub-tropics.
+The

-sub-tropics.
-The low kinds are good ground cover on banks and in the rock
+low kinds are good ground cover on banks and in the rock garden.
+Good hedge and

-garden.
-Good hedge & windbreak material.
-They produce valuable close-grained
+windbreak material.
+They produce valuable close-grained aromatic wood, some

-aromatic wood, some yield aromatic oil for medicine and flavoring and some have
+yield aromatic oil for medicine and flavoring and some have edible fruits.

-edible fruits.
 Untreated seed may germinate the second or third year.
-Most kinds
+Most kinds benefit from

-days or more.
 Cool temperatures best; avoid warmth.
-Plant in sandy soil and hold
+Plant in sandy soil and hold pots over

-and 17% at 45 years old.
-They require patience but are very rewarding and
+at 45 years old.
+They require patience but are very rewarding and satisfying to

 'EASTERN RED CEDAR', 'PENCIL CEDAR'.
 Tree to 30 - 100 feet, with needle-like